Phil Keaggy: 2000s

 Re-Emerging, Keaggy's first album of the new millennium, came out in April 2000.
-The disc was a reunion of the Phil Keaggy Band in which they updated their classic 1977 album, Emerging.
+The disc was a reunion of the Phil Keaggy Band; they updated their classic 1977 album, Emerging.
 With the exception of "Gentle Eyes", Re-Emerging retained the material from the original album and also introduced four brand new tracks: "My Auburn Lady", "Mighty Lord", "You're My Hero", and "Amelia Earhart's Last Flight".

-In September, Phil released the instrumental album Zion.
-Recorded exclusively on a Zion Radicaster created by master guitarmaker Ken Hoover at Zion guitars, Zion features a mix of new songs such as "Z-Blues" and revamped versions of "Like an Island", "March of the Clouds" and the Glass Harp classic "Whatever Life Demands".
+In September of the same year, Keaggy released the instrumental album Zion.
+Recorded exclusively on a Zion Radicaster built by master guitarmaker Ken Hoover of Zion guitars, Zion features a mix of new songs such as "Z-Blues" and revamped versions of "Like an Island", "March of the Clouds" and the Glass Harp classic "Whatever Life Demands".

-Having performed together occasionally since 1981, in October, Keaggy, John Sferra and Daniel Pecchio reunited as Glass Harp for a concert in their hometown of Youngstown, Ohio at a sold out Powers Auditorium.
-Joining the band for the occasion was conductor Isaiah Jackson and members of the Youngstown Symphony.
-The following year saw the commercial release of the reunion concert in the form of the live album Strings Attached.
-Although the album is largely devoted to the band's previous work, it also includes Glass Harp's take on several songs from Phil's solo career such as "Tender Love", "Chalice", "From the Beginning" and a solo acoustic version of "The True Believers".
+In October 2000, Keaggy, John Sferra and Daniel Pecchio reunited as Glass Harp for a concert in their hometown of Youngstown at a sold out Powers Auditorium.
+They had performed together occasionally since 1981.
+Conductor Isaiah Jackson and members of the Youngstown Symphony joined the band.
+The next year Strings Attached was released, the reunion concert live album.
+Although the album is largely devoted to the band's previous work, it also includes Glass Harp's version of several songs from Keaggy's solo career including "Tender Love", "Chalice", "From the Beginning", and a solo acoustic version of "The True Believers".

-October 2000 also marked the release of Inseparable, initially available in both single and double disc format, with the single disc version eventually going out of print.
-The album featured "Chalice", a collaboration with Glass Harp drummer John Sferra as well as a cover of Paul McCartney's "Motor of Love".
-That same month, Phil released Lights of Madrid, an album of Spanish-flavored instrumentals that included a re-recording of "Praise Dance" from 1996's On the Fly.
-Lights of Madrid also contains a PDF with guitar tabliature for the album's music.
-Lights of Madrid would go on to win Keaggy a Dove Award for best instrumental album.

-In November, Phil released The Uncle Duke project, a collaboration with his uncle Dave "Duke" Keaggy, with Phil setting his uncle's eclectic poetry to music.
+October 2000 was also when Inseparable was released, initially available in both single and double disc format; the single disc version went out of print.
+The album featured "Chalice", a collaboration with Glass Harp drummer Sferra as well as a cover of Paul McCartney's "Motor of Love".
+In the same month, Keaggy released Lights of Madrid, an album of Spanish-flavored instrumentals which included a re-recording of "Praise Dance" from 1996's On the Fly.
+Lights of Madrid contains a PDF with guitar tablature for the album's music.
+Lights of Madrid won Keaggy a Dove Award for best instrumental album.
+In November 2000, he released The Uncle Duke project, a collaboration with his uncle Dave "Duke" Keaggy, with Phil Keaggy setting his uncle's eclectic poetry to music.

-In 2001 Keaggy released the albums In the Quiet Hours and Cinemascapes.
-Both consisted of selections from the 1999 four-disc project Music to Paint By.
-In the Quiet Hours showcased a new composition "As It Is in Heaven", while Cinemascapes includes three previously unreleased songs: "The Road Home", "Lighthouse", and "For the Love".
+In 2001, Phil Keaggy released the albums In the Quiet Hours and Cinemascapes.
+Both have selections from the 1999 four-disc project Music to Paint By.
+In the Quiet Hours showcased a new composition "As It Is in Heaven"; Cinemascapes includes three previously unreleased songs: "The Road Home", "Lighthouse", and "For the Love".
 The song "Spring" was previously released on 2000's Uncle Duke as "Interlude".
-The year also saw the release of What Matters, a nine-song compilation drawing mostly from the albums Phil Keaggy and Crimson and Blue.
-"Tell Me How You Feel" from Sunday's Child is also included as is a brand new song "What Matters".
+What Matters, a nine-song compilation drawing mostly from the albums Phil Keaggy and Crimson and Blue was also released in 2001.
+"Tell Me How You Feel" from Sunday's Child is included as well as a new song "What Matters".
 The album was exclusively produced for and released through the International Bible Society.